DigitalPublishingToolkit/TOD18-Geoblocking/md/08MeesePodkalickaGeoblockingandSport.md

 informality, and explore how they are fragmenting the sporting video landscape and offering new sites of consumption for fans.

-##Beyond the traditional sporting broadcast: challenging exclusivity
+##Beyond the Traditional Sporting Broadcast: Challenging Exclusivity

 Media sport stands as an interesting case study to explore changing media geographies because of the sector’s resilience and longevity.
 It